Moyoshabz/Cervical_Cancer_Prediction/README.md

 Here is a break down of how the analysis went

-Programming langaug: Python
+Programming langauge: Python
-Environment: Jupyter Notebook
+Environment: Jupyter Notebook/Google Colab